 Ali also served those in need overseas, providing over 232 million meals to starving people throughout the world.
 This includes hand-delivering food and medical supplies to children in Cote D’Ivoire, Indonesia, Mexico, and Morocco, among other countries.
 As a result of his work throughout developing nations, Ali was chosen to be a United Nations Messenger of Peace in 1998.

 However, his work as an ambassador for peace began in 1985, when he flew to Lebanon to secure the release of four hostages.
 Ali also made goodwill missions to Afghanistan and North Korea, delivered over $1 million in medical aid to Cuba, traveled to Iraq to secure the release of 15 United States hostages during the first Gulf War, and journeyed to South Africa to meet Nelson Mandela upon his release from prison.

 In 2005, Ali and his wife Lonnie opened the Muhammad Ali Center in their hometown of Louisville, Kentucky.
-The Center is guided by Ali’s six core principles and serves as both a multicultural center and interactive museum to inspire children and adults to pursue greatness in their own lives, communities, and countries.
+The Center is guided by Ali’s six core principles and serves as both a multicultural center and an interactive museum to inspire children and adults to pursue greatness in their own lives, communities, and countries.
 Along with the Muhammed Ali Center, Muhammad Ali himself has received some of the world’s most respected awards.